 - in limited circumstances, participate in an activity or work relating to Australia’s interests.

-You must first arrive in Australia within six months of the date the visa is granted, or within a shorter time-frame if granted.
+You must first arrive in Australia within six months of the date the 400 visa is granted, or within a shorter time-frame if stated on the grant nptice.

 Generally you can stay in Australia for up to three months where required, but depending on your work or activity a longer period of up to six months might be allowed in limited circumstances.
 Your stay period begins on the day you first enter Australia.
 If your visa has been granted with multiple entries, you can travel to and from Australia during the stay period granted.